Furniture Painting Classes for Maryland, Virginia, and D.C.!

 YOU WILL LEARN:

-- How to prep or repair flaws before painting furniture
+- How to clean and prep your furniture before painting.

-- How to wax your freshly painted furniture
+- How to seal and protect your freshly painted piece of furniture.

 BRING TO CLASS:

-- An outfit that you don’t mind getting paint on!
+- Clothes that you don’t mind getting a little paint on. 😉

 WHAT NOT TO BRING:

 - Don’t bring your own paint.
-I’ll have all the paint you need!
+I’ll have the paint you need!

 - Broken or chipped furniture.
 Painting class goes really fast, so there will be no time to fix broken furniture or furniture that needs to be sanded down first.
 PLEASE EMAIL ME A PICTURE OF YOUR FURNITURE FIRST SO I CAN APPROVE IT.

-UPDATE: May 2017: Classes will be forming soon!
-Sign up for my class mailing list below and I will email you when new class dates are available.
+If you’re not ready to sign up for paint class, be sure to sign up for my mailing list below and I will email you when new class dates are available.
 No spam promise–I’ll only be emailing you to announce classes and resources! 🙂

 Pictures of Previous Furniture Painting Classes!